 Fill the glass jar with water at around halfway.
 Put a few drops of food colouring in.
 You can choose any colour, it is so it is easy for you to notice and changes.
 Blue or Red works well.
 Put the straw and the rubber stopper in the bottle and make sure it is sealed tight so that no further air can escape or leak through.
 Blow some bubbles through the straw.
 If it has been done properly, the water should rise up inside the straw.
 If this happens, your barometer is ready for use!

 Put the rubber band around where the water level is sitting.
 That way you can establish if the water rises or lowers.
 Remember the higher the water, the lower the pressure and vice versa.

 If you are using this for a paranormal investigation, remember these do detect the weather so take note of what is happening with the weather and what the forecast is over the coming hours.

 There you have it, another old school challenge!
 This took around 10 minutes for me to make.
 8 minutes of that was spent trying to get the label off the bottle.
-As said above, there are a lot of other different ways you can make your own barometer and if you want to be even more lazy, a helium baloon will work well for you as well!
+As said above, there are a lot of other different ways you can make your own barometer and if you want to be even lazier, a helium balloon will work well for you as well!

 If you enjoyed this challenge, check out my other old school challenge articles

 Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!